Architecture

 After success upload, the update process must be called as usual in order to copy built packages to the main repository tree.

 On the other side, the delegation uses upload feature, but in addition it also calls external services in order to trigger build process.
-The packages are separated to chunks based on the amount of the configured workers and their dependencies.
+The packages are separated into the chunks based on the amount of the configured workers and their dependencies.

 pkgrel bump rules

-The application is able to automatically bump package release (pkgrel) during build process if there is duplicate version in repository.
+The application is able to automatically bump package release (pkgrel variable) during the build process if there is duplicated version in the repository.
 The version will be incremented as following:

 1. Get version of the remote package.